dutchLuck/ihad/README.md

 00000000 000102030405060708090a0b0c0d0e0f ................
 ```

-Summary information about the characters in files can be obtained by using "-v3" and
+Summary information about the characters in files can be obtained by using -v3 and
 above vebosity levels.
 For example  "ihad -I -H -A -v3 demo.bin" could be used to
 show just summary information about file "demo.bin"; -
 ```
 $ ./ihad -I -H -A -v3 demo.bin
-File: 'demo.bin' is 48 bytes
+File: "demo.bin" is 48 bytes
 Summary: ASCII: 48 chars in total of which 16 are printable (includes spaces)
 Summary: ASCII: 0 alphabet ( 0 upper case and 0 lower case ) chars
 Summary: ASCII: 0 digit, 15 punctuation, 1 space and 32 control chars
 Summary: ASCII: 1 space (SP) and 1 horizontal tab (HT) chars
 Summary: ASCII: 1 carriage return (CR), 1 line feed (LF) and 1 full stop chars
-File: 'demo.bin' (48 bytes processed)
+File: "demo.bin" (48 bytes processed)
 ```

-Option "-v5" provides more details including a listing of frequency of all bytes.
+Option -v5 provides more details including a listing of frequency of all bytes.
-Option "-v4" provides a listing of only bytes that have non-zero frequencies.
+Option -v4 provides a listing of only bytes that have non-zero frequencies.

-A cryptogram mode is available with the "-C" option.
-The "-C" option is just a
+A cryptogram mode is available with the -C option.
+The -C option is just a
 shortcut to specifying "-I -H -w32 -v6".
 For example; -
 ```
 $ ./ihad -C test/ASD_Coin_Level2.encoded
-File: 'test/ASD_Coin_Level2.encoded' is 79 bytes
+File: "test/ASD_Coin_Level2.encoded" is 79 bytes
 .MWNVGRXFOLFHRMVCVXFGRLM..URMWXO
 ZIRGBRM7DRWGSC5WVKGS..DVZIVZFWZX
 RLFHRMXLMXVKGZ.